gerlichlab/gerlich_jupyter/README.md

  `https://singularity.vbc.ac.at/v1/imagefile/library/gerlichlab/jupyter-gerlich:version-1.0`

-# How do I get a custom version
+# How do I get a custom version?

-- Fork the repository
+1. Fork the repository
-- Create a new branch
+1. Create a new branch
-- Modify the gerlich_base.yml (e.g., add all your missing libraries or change the version of the libraries)
+1. Modify the gerlich_base.yml (e.g., add all your missing libraries or change the version of the libraries)
-- Test your build by running: `docker-compose -f docker-dev.yml up`
+1. Test your build by running: `docker-compose -f docker-dev.yml up`
-- Test your notebook in the browser: http://localhost:9999
+1. Test your notebook in the browser: `http://localhost:9999`
-- Pushing your branch will create a pull request.
+1. Pushing your branch will create a pull request.
 Add a description for your version, including what is different from the base version and why it was created.
 The description can be extended and modified on the GitHub homepage.
-- Contact Christoph or Michael.
-We will give it a new version number and make it available on jupyterhub.vbc.ac.at
+1. Contact Christoph or Michael.
+We will give it a new version number and make it available on JupyterHub, at `jupyterhub.vbc.ac.at`